St James' Church, Stretham: History

-St James' Church, Stretham, is an historic building protected by Acts of Parliament.
-Originally, the church was listed Grade A in a publicly available register on 5 February 1952 until a resurvey and regrading by the English Heritage on 19 August 1988.
+St James' Church, Stretham, is an historic building protected by acts of Parliament.
+Originally, the church was listed Grade A in a publicly available register on 5 February 1952 until a resurvey and regrading by English Heritage on 19 August 1988.
 Since then, it is listed as a Grade II* building, which makes the church particularly important to the country's heritage and warrants every effort to preserve it.
 The church records are kept in the County Records Office, Cambridge.
 Since 1990, St James' Church has had an ecumenical agreement with the Stretham Methodists.

 St James' is part of the Ely Team Ministry, a group of eight churches: St Mary's, Ely; St Peter's, Ely; St Leonard's, Little Downham; St Michael and All Angels, Chettisham; St George's, Little Thetford; St James, Stretham; Holy Cross, Stuntney; St Peter's, Prickwillow.
 The Prickwillow church was closed for worship in 2008; it is part of the parish of St Mary's, Ely.